serjilyashenko/ssr-on-fastify-experiments/README.md

 We also have a few pages created with `React.createElement`.
 These pages are consumed by the router, and, essentially, we have classic MPA(Multi Page Application) with react rendering on the server side.

-🚧👷🏼‍ If we disable JS, it will be working as MPA application...
+And this works even if JavaScript is disabled in the browser.

 #### Client Side React